+Medical oncologists treat cancer with medications such as chemotherapy, immunotherapy, and targeted therapy.Oncology also involves screening for cancer in the general population and evaluating patients' family members (for types of cancer thought to have an inherited basis).
 A tremendous amount of research is underway in all areas of oncology, ranging from cancer cell biology to chemotherapy treatment regimens and optimal palliative care and pain relief.
-That means that different types of oncologists and other healthcare providers work together to create an overall patient treatment plan.
-They want me to go there for oncology because I finished breast cancer and they removed a lump and finished treatment with radiation therapy.
-Medical oncologists treat cancer with medications, such as chemotherapy, immunotherapy, and targeted therapy.
+That means that different types of oncologists and other healthcare providers work together to create an overall patient treatment plan.The word “onco” has its roots in ancient Greek.
+After initial therapy is complete, the oncologist is responsible for monitoring the patient for relapse and remission.

 Oncology relies on diagnostic tools such as biopsy or removing fragments of tumor tissue and examining them under a microscope.Since then, I have participated in in-person and online support groups, joined retreats, and met countless health professionals who specialize in oncology as I continue my research.
 The oncologist may also be called a cancer specialist.
 The term oncology literally means a branch of science that deals with tumors and cancers.An oncology consultant suggested radiation therapy for lung and head injury.
 You probably think of cancer treatment as a modern practice, but the word oncology has its roots in ancient Greek.